RoboticsKnowledgebase/roboticsknowledgebase.github.io/state-estimation/ros-navigation.md

+---
-# Setting up the ROS navigation stack for your custom robot- Part 1: Coordinate transforms
+title: Setting up the ROS Navigation Stack for Custom Robots
+---

 ## Dealing With Transforms
 Setting up the ROS navigation stack on a robot that is not officially supported by ROS/3rd party is little bit tricky and can be time consuming.
 The [robot setup guide](http://wiki.ros.org/navigation/Tutorials/RobotSetup) is informative and helpful but can be confusing to many simply because it goes over a variety of steps.
 After a while, people may end up just following the lines without actually understanding the underlying reasons.
 This post tries to complement the information available on the ROS wiki and elsewhere to provide a better understanding of the components of navigation stack for a custom built robot.